Gary Moller

 Fast Metabolic Type

 The term "fast metaboliser" is functionally synonymous with sympathetic dominance.
-They are fast oxidisers whose thyroid and adrenal glands work overtime, accelerating cellular metabolic activity.
-A by-product of this increased workload is profuse body heat.
+They are fast oxidisers whose thyroid and adrenal grands work overtime, accelerating cellular metabolic activity.
+A by-product of this increased work load is profuse body heat.
 Fast metabolisers usually feel warm and may perspire very easily; even eating a meal can cause this person to break into a sweat.
 Excessive sympathetic nervous system activity increases the availability of glucose for rapid metabolism via epinephrine release from the adrenal medulla.
 Fast types are typically intellectual individuals, but often their mental activity is un-directed and they tend to jump from subject to subject while taking on more projects than they can handle.
 They are often hyperactive and have a difficult time winding down.
 If their metabolism becomes excessively overactive they may be easily agitated.